Mission Statement

 Curriculum Impact

 Day‐to‐day, on-going assessment is a crucial method of assessment which provides instant feedback to the teacher and ensures progress within every lesson.
 AFL strategies are used in all lessons.
 These strategies provide a clear picture of a child’s level of understanding and, ensure that teachers can quickly assess when a child does not understand and needs greater support.
-Lessons should be flexible enough to allow teachers to adapt to the needs of the child.
+Lessons are flexible enough to allow teachers to adapt to the needs of the child.
+We provide effective feedback to children through our feedback policy, which provides strategies to deliver this promptly and effectively.

-The impact of the curriculum is monitored through a range of styles: pupil voice, test/data outcomes, planning, monitoring of books and displays, lesson learning walks, discussions with teaching staff, pupils and parents.
+The impact of the curriculum is monitored through a range of styles: pupil voice, test/data outcomes, planning, monitoring of books and displays, learning walks, discussions with teaching staff, pupils and parents.
 The outcomes are joined-up, analysed and evaluated to assess impact and drive school improvement.
-Pupils, parents and staff are consistently and regularly consulted about the curriculum and the impact that it makes.

 The desired outcomes of the curriculum will ensure that pupils are well rounded learners, ready to embark on high school education.
-They will be equipped with the foundations and skills to achieve success in later education.
-Pupils will understand what they are good at and have developed skills to face their challenges.
+They will be equipped with the foundations and skills to achieve success in later life.
+Pupils will have developed confidence in themselves as learners and understand that they have a range of strategies they can use to achieve and meet the challenges ahead.

 Appendix I